Actor Ram Charan thanks UK audiences for ‘RRR’ success | Entertainment

 ''Irrespective of language or continent, audiences connect to it and that's what helped 'RRR' garner a wide range of audiences.
 Also, post 'Baahubali', SS Rajamouli (SSR) earned global credibility for his impeccable skill of storytelling.
 Every person who was involved in the film, worked with strong conviction and I think people from across the globe could see the determination and perseverance," he said.

-''RRR'' has also been in the news for starring two-star sons of South Indian cinema -- Ram Charan, the son of megastar Chiranjeevi, and NTR Junior (Tarak), the son of NT Rama Rao.
+''RRR'' has also been in the news for starring two-star sons of South Indian cinema -- Ram Charan, the son of megastar Chiranjeevi, and NTR Junior (Tarak), the grandson of NT Rama Rao.

 ''Sharing screen with my buddy Tarak was undoubtedly the highlight of 'RRR' for me,'' said Ram Charan.